Darwin College, Cambridge: Notable alumni

-Paul Kalanithi, the Pulitzer Prize nominated neurosurgeon, was an MPhil student at Darwin.
+Paul Kalanithi, a Pulitzer Prize nominated neurosurgeon, was an MPhil student at Darwin.

 The philosopher Huw Price, Bertrand Russell Professor of Philosophy at Cambridge from 2011-2020, studied for his PhD in philosophy at Darwin.
 The philosopher Nigel Warburton also studied for his PhD at Darwin.
 British nutritionist Ann Prentice is also an alumnus of the university.

 British architect and founder of van Heyningen and Haward Architects Joanna Van Heyningen is an alumnus of the college.

 Alumni who became notable in sport include Helen McFie, a Scottish rower who as a member of the Cambridge University Boat Club won the 1971 and 1972 Boat Races and who competed for Great Britain at the 1975 World Rowing Championships.
 The Sri Lankan first-class cricketer Gajan Pathmanathan studied at Darwin College in 1982 and played first-class cricket at Cambridge.

 Three current or former masters of Cambridge colleges are Darwin alumnae: Mary Fowler (Darwin), Nicola Padfield (Fitzwilliam), and Dame Jean Thomas (St. Catharine's).